 Don't miss out on a healthy diet and regular exercise because you think they're too expensive.
 Use these tricks to improve your health without threatening your wallet.

-Strawberries in January?
-Apples in June?
-Tomatoes in December?
-True, it can be expensive to buy fresh year-round, so make eating veggies more wallet-friendly by looking for signs that produce is in season in your area, and/or local.
-Here’s exactly when you should be buying your favorite fruits and vegetables.
-“Buying what’s in season is not only cheaper, but it also tastes better and can have more nutrients,” says Megan Casper, MS, RDN.
+Instead of buying what you want when you want it, embrace flexibility and buy what’s in season in your area by educating yourself on when you should be buying your favorite fruits and vegetables.
+“Buying what’s in season is not only cheaper, but it also tastes better and can have more nutrients,” says registered dietitian Megan Casper.
 Here’s another money-saving tip: “Try checking out your local farmer’s market at the end of the day, when they tend to slash prices so they don’t have to haul perishables back home.”

 When buying meat, try choosing cuts that are less pricey, like chicken thighs instead of chicken breasts, or beef chuck roast instead of sirloin.
-“Cheaper cuts of meat, like pork shoulder or chuck, may be a bit tougher, but they can be slow cooked to a juicy perfection,” Casper says.
+“Cheaper cuts of meat, like pork shoulder or chuck, may be a bit tougher, but they can be slow-cooked to a juicy perfection,” Casper says.
 Leaner cuts have more meat per dollar than ones with a layer of fat that will be cut or cooked away.
-These are the food parts you’re throwing away—but shouldn’t!
+Plus, they are one of the best meats to eat.

 Buy frozen fruits and vegetables

-If fresh produce is still out of your budget, opt for frozen.
-“Not only do these last a while, but they are also typically cheaper than fresh produce and still provide many nutrients,” says Jennifer Kanikula, RD, CD.
+If fresh produce is out of your budget, opt for frozen.
+“Not only do these last a while, but they are also typically cheaper than fresh produce and still provide many nutrients,” says registered dietitian Jennifer Kanikula.
 In fact, frozen fruits and vegetables may even be more nutritious than their fresh counterparts, as they are picked at peak ripeness and then immediately frozen, which preserves their nutrients.

 Instead of planning meals and glancing to see if the ingredients you need are on sale, look at sales and coupons first to help you decide what to cook.
 “When planning your grocery list, save some room for flexible shopping in case something else is on sale instead of what you originally had planned,” says Kanikula.
-If you must plan in advance, check the store website for sales, so you can build a menu around them.
-Here are other ways to save on groceries at the supermarket.
+If you must plan in advance, check the store website or app for sales, so you can build a menu around them.

 Take advantage of free trials

-If you can’t afford a year-long gym membership, try out different exercise facilities that are offering sample classes, days, or weeks.
+You don’t need to pay for an expensive membership for a good workout.
+Take advantage of free trials for online or at-home workout programs.
+This gives you a chance to try out different workouts before committing.
 “Many exercise facilities will offer either free or low-cost deals for new customers,” says Kanikula.
 “This is a great way to get exposure to the types of exercise you really enjoy and also exercise, for at least a little while, at a fraction of the cost.”
-Here’s how to get the most out of your gym membership.

 Meditate for free